Prices from £19.99

 It is believed that 1 in 12 adults suffer from asthma in the UK, making it one of the most prevalent conditions in Europe.

-With Prescription Doctor, you can buy Airomir Inhalers online following a quick and convenient consultation.
+With Prescription Doctor, you can renew your prescription for Airomir Inhalers online following a quick consultation.
 You don't need to wait at a pharmacy to pick up your prescription - simply place an order online, and we'll do the rest.

 When you place an order for Airomir online from us, you will be required to complete a questionnaire for one of our doctors to review.